person cooking at a stove

 Can I use chicken breast?

-It’s not recommended.
-Breast meat will overcook and become dry during the long, slow cooking.
+I do not recommend using breast meat as it can become somewhat dry during the long, slow cooking but you can use it in a pinch – just make sure it keep it in large pieces.
 Bone-in, skin-on thighs or drumsticks stay much more tender and flavourful.

 What can I use instead of dates?